jenninrk/IS601-851-Team-Project-1/Git_Definitions.md

   * Pull
     * This command allows the developer to request and retrieve code from a repository owner, in order to review and potentially make changes.
 The repository owner will receive notification of said pull through Git Hub, and will decide whether or not to merge their repository with the proposed changes.
 If the repository owner elects not to merge the proposed changes into the master repository, they will click on the “Closed Pull Request” button with which they are presented, effectively rejecting the proposed change.
   * Remote Add/Remove/Show
-    * This command is used when the main repository is forked (duplicated) for remote editing]\,t\\\v.
-It is used to keep the remote fork on the developer’s computer synchronized with the original repository andany concurrent that may have been made by others upstream.
+    * This command is used when the main repository is forked (duplicated) for remote editing}.
+It is used to keep the remote fork on the developer’s computer synchronized with the original repository and any concurrent that may have been made by others upstream.
   * Status
     * This command will give the developer a real time status of the files located in the developer’s working directory, specifically as it relates to the master file.
 It will indicate whether the developer’s “branch” is current, detect any new files, tell the developer what has changed since the last status was run, and notify the developer if there are any updates pending commit.
+  * Master Branch
+    * A master branch is created by default whenever a new repository is set up.
+It is the main line of code from which all the follow on lines of development stem, and are committed, each branch of the master branch with it’s own separate commits.
+The HEAD noted on the Master Branch is identified as the last position of committed code.